About Us

 The Garfield County Work Plan was approved June 20, 2018.
 The Work Plan identified critical areas within Garfield County (wetlands, frequently flooded areas, fish and wildlife habitat, critical aquifer recharge areas and geologically hazardous areas – high water erosion potential) on private lands.
 The Voluntary Stewardship Program (VSP) takes the place of the Growth Management Act in agricultural areas with stewardship strategies for maintaining or improving critical areas.

-We are currently in the Implementation phase of VSP and have identified stewardship strategies that will help protect and/or restore critical areas.
-The Work Group has funding available this upcoming spring of 2023 and must be completed by June 13 of 2023
+We are currently in the application phase of VSP and have identified stewardship strategies that will help protect and/or restore critical areas.
+The Work Group will go over funding available this upcoming Fall of 2025 and projects will need to be completed by June 1 of 2026.

 Interested landowners need to contact the Pomeroy CD or visit the VSP website to get more information and sign a cost-share application.
 We encourage you to share your sterwardship plan with us which you can do on the home screen of this website or go to